 Radar Detector Detectors

-To catch people who use radar detectors, police use a special radar detector detector called the Spectre.
+To catch people who use radar detectors, police use a special radar detector detector called the Spectre Elite.
 The Spectre is designed to alert the officer when it locates a nearby radar detector and then help officer figure out which car has a radar detector inside of it.
 It can be rotated to point towards different cars and the closer the officer gets and the stronger the signal is, the stronger it will alert.
 Learn more about radar detector detectors.

 Now there are a few radar detectors that are immune from detection from radar detector detectors because they have been specifically developed with special stealth technology that helps prevent them from leaking the energy that the Spectre can pick up on.

 The most affordable option for an RDD-immune detector is to go with a windshield mount option.
 These cost less than a remote mount radar detector and are much easier to install.

 Windshield-mount RD Accessories

-If you go for the Redline or Magnum, there’s two helpful accessories that you can pick up.
+If you go for a windshield mount radar detector, there’s two helpful accessories that you can pick up.